Theatre Arts: Dramaturgy

 If we don't have a book, chances are we can get it for you!

-Items requested through Summit can be delivered to any PCC Library at no cost for pick-up in 2-5 days.
+Requested physical items can be delivered to any PCC Library at no cost for pick-up in the amount of time listed in the "Get it from other locations" section (usually 7 days).
 An email to your MyPCC account will notify you when your item is ready for pick up.
-PCC students and staff can visit any Summit library and borrow items directly with your PCC photo ID.
+Items must be picked up within seven calendar days after they are available.
 Return your borrowed items to any PCC library.

 What Was Life Like Then?